 What will happen if there isn't enough time to hear all the speakers?

-If the public hearing can’t be finished on the original date, Council will choose a date for a continuation.
-Only the people whose names are on the speakers list on the first day may speak at the continuation.
+If the virtual public hearing can’t be finished on the original date, Council or community council will choose a date for a continuation.
+Only the remaining people whose names are on the speakers list who registered in advance may speak at the continuation.

 How can I learn more about a Virtual Public Hearing topic?

 Virtual Public Hearings are included as part of Regional Council or community council meetings.
 Meeting agendas and reports are available online.

 If you have more questions about Virtual Public Hearings, please contact the Municipal Clerk's Office.